 MS (Communications Management), Simmons College

-Previously, Dr. Pawlyshyn served as an assessment consultant and project adviser for the Kaleidoscope Project, a Gates Foundation-funded project under the EDUCAUSE Next Generation Learning Challenges program.
-Prior to that, she was the chief assessment officer in academic affairs and associate provost at Mercy College, NY; the dean of Social Sciences, Humanities, Arts, and Physical Education at San Jose Evergreen Community College District, CA; and the chair of the Department of Communications at Simmons College, Boston.
+Previously, Dr. Pawlyshyn served in leadership roles including chief assessment officer in academic affairs and associate provost at Mercy College, NY; faculty and dean of social sciences, humanities, arts, and physical education/athletics at San Jose Evergreen Community College District, CA; management communication instructor and program manager at Stanford Graduate School of Business, and the chair of the Department of Communications at Simmons College, Boston.